nilesr/formgen/README.md

 You can also give `pretty_value` and set it to true or false to determine if the column value should be prettified or translated if you don't provide a callback.

-If you have an image, audio or video column, with \_contentType and \_uriFragment columns, you can specify the name without the extra \_uriFragment and you'll get a dom element that can be appended to e, or for an image you can get c.src to put it in your own html.
+If you have an image, audio or video column, with \_contentType and \_uriFragment columns, you can specify the name without the extra \_uriFragment and you'll get a dom element that can be appended to `element`, or for an image you can get `columnValue`.src to put it in your own html.

 ### Menus